robertshepherdcpp/ont/README.md

 var x = 42;
 brace }
 ```
-so the generated would be:
+so the generated would be:                                                                                                               COMPILES: TRUE
 ```C++
 auto main()
 {